Bootleg Family Band: History

 In February 1975 the group issued a self-titled extended play (a four-track compilation of their singles' A-sides) via the Bootleg label, which was produced by Cadd.
 A trimmed line-up in May 1975 with Cadd, Cox and Naylor joined by Clive Harrison on bass guitar (ex-Kush) and Ian Mason on keyboards (ex-Mason's Cure), was renamed, the Bootleg Band.
 After Cadd left the group to return to the US, in November 1975, they were renamed Avalanche, with Cox, Harrison and Naylor joined by Adrian Campbell on lead vocals (ex-Raw Glory).
 That group issued a self-titled album in September 1976.
 Early in the following year Cox and Harrison left and were replaced by John Barnes and Graham Thompson, respectively.
-Barnes was soon replaced by Barry Cram on drums, while Gerard McCabe joined on keyboards.
+Barnes was soon replaced by Barry Cram on drums (ex-Pantha), while Gerard McCabe joined on keyboards.
 Avalanche issued a final single, which was a cover version of the Beatles' "Got to Get You into My Life", in November 1978 before disbanding.

 Cadd re-assembled the Bootleg Family Band in 2015, with Cox, Fenwick, Jones (as Angela Labrandi), Lincoln and Naylor joined by additional musicians.
 The group issued a studio album, Bulletproof (November 2016).
-A brief tour supported its release.
+A tour supported its release, including opening for The Beach Boys in 2016.